 Despite Substack’s simple interface and pared-back nod toward traditional journaling, it’s safe to say they are no longer “just” a newsletter or writing platform.
 The platform is becoming a complete creator ecosystem, continuously introducing new features.

-You can add podcasts to your Substack account, record episodes directly in the editor and give readers the option to listen to your newsletter text instead of reading it.
+You can add podcasts and livestream to your Substack account, record episodes directly in the editor and give readers the option to listen to your newsletter text instead of reading it.
 You can also add a discussion forum, integrate the Reader app which reads and summarizes longer articles and more.

 Most features are still in their infancy and are, at the moment, still pretty basic, but they sure give us a glimpse of what Substack is aiming for in the future!

 Beehiiv has also just launched a new feature for audio, so you can upload audio files to their editor.
 I’ve mentioned a few of other Beehiiv’s extras throughout this article, including its referral program (which is the only one that’s built into the platform and doesn’t need a third-party integration).
-But users also get an SEO-optimized website when they sign up, which takes seconds to set up, as well as a library of useful guides and content on Beehiiv’s very active YouTube channel.
+There's also a library of useful guides and content on Beehiiv’s very active YouTube channel.

 Perhaps the most important extra for newsletter creators is the ability to automate email sequences.
 As we know, Substack doesn’t allow this, but Beehiiv on the other hand lets you create email flows for different situations.
 For example, if someone signs up for a certain form, you can send an automated welcome sequence based on that form.